 Even the whole portion of our income is belong to God, comes from the Father.
 Why would we hold our money so tightly for ourselves, as if we would be starving tomorrow?
 Do not we believe that our God is a kind Father who would give even more in the future?
 Do not we live in the house of the Father where everything is abundant?
 Can you see it?
 See, everything of our Father is ours!
 Give away, for we know we have so much in store that we would never be lack of anything.

-In my humble opinion, a gift to the Lord is not necessarily brought to a church.
+A gift to the Lord does not have to be brought to a church.
 We can donate to the poor, the needy, also for missionary purposes.
 You can donate through a church as well though.
 Whatever you like.

 Yes, a gift to the Lord is not necessarily money.
 Just make sure that you do not deceive yourself.
 You know if you are willing to give or not.
 You know what you should do.
 You do not have to ask to or tell anyone.
 You know by yourself.
 Just be honest to yourself and to the Holy Spirit who speaks in your heart.
 That is your secret matter with Him.